Project kickoff meeting: 10-step guide for success

 2. Make introductions

-If this is the first meeting with the project team, there’s a chance some people on the team haven’t worked together before.
+If this is the first meeting with the project team, some team members may not have worked together before.
 Start the meeting with some introductions or icebreaker questions to help everyone get to know each other.

 3. Start with the project's purpose

-The most important thing to align on during the project kickoff meeting is what you are working towards, and why this work matters.
-According to a recent study, only 26% of employees have a very clear understanding of how their individual work relates to company goals.
-Without this clarity, team members don’t know what work to prioritize or how to manage shifting priorities.
+The most important thing to align on during the project kickoff meeting is what you are working towards and why this work matters.
+Research shows that only 26% of employees clearly understand how their work relates to company goals.
+Without this clarity, team members struggle to prioritize or manage shifting priorities effectively.

 Project purpose example